Start Small but Think BIG!

 #2 Start Small and Cut Unnecessary Costs

 In the beginning, it’s better to start small and not to rent an office.
 You want to start your online business for cheap right?
-Then you should definitely try using your home as an office.
+Then you should definitely buy a cheap wooden computer desk with drawers and try using your home as an office.

 You don’t need to buy the latest equipment to start your online business: on eBay you will find some great deals for cheap used items and on Amazon you can find awesome past models.
 Try to keep the expenses as low as possible.
 You don’t need fancy Macbooks and iMacs for the early stage of your business, it’s better to start small with this stuff.
 Buy a Lenovo or a Dell for £300 instead of a Macbook Pro for £1300, you will still be able to do the same tasks as with the Mac and at the same time save £1000.